bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_subprocesses.md

 ## COMPLETED

+When a token at the (ad-hoc) subprocess with an @ref BPMN::EventSubProcess "event subprocess" with a @ref BPMN::CompensateStartEvent "compensate start event" reaches  @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED" state, a token is created at this start event.
+If the (ad-hoc) subprocess has a @ref BPMN::CompensateBoundaryEvent "compensate boundary event", a token is created at this boundary event.

 A token in  @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED" state waits for an @ref BPMNOS::Execution::ExitEvent "exit event" indicating that a decision is made to leave the activity.
 When the event occurs the token state is updated to  @ref BPMNOS::Execution::Token::State::EXITING "EXITING".